aws/aws-toolkit-azure-devops/Docs/TestPlan.md

 5. Verify service calls/failures on tasks that are supposed to fail

 ### End to End Tests

+End to end tests serve the purpose of making sure the tasks work when actually connecting to AWS.
+The goal of them is not to test every code path, but to make sure we can:

+-   Connect to AWS at all/create clients that work
+-   Instance and fixed credentials both work
+-   Any task that does heavy build/filesystem work is tested more heavily here (Lambda, Cloudformation, and beanstalk tasks)
+-   Anything that relies on the real environment is tested (like the aws shell script task or the powershell scripts)

+With this in mind, the goal for functional tests is to at least run every task (to see if they work at all), test instance credentials and static credentials at least once, and to test all of as many code paths of tasks like aws shell script as possible.

+Here is the current list of tasks and how funcitonal tests currently test them, gaps are in **bold**:

 -   AWSCLI
     -   Runs S3 ls